Treating Liver Metastasis

 CRLM represent the major unmet clinical need for this malignancy, as the 5-year survival rate of patients with unresectable disease does not exceed 2%.
 New therapies that promote antitumor immunity have been recently developed, mostly focusing on enhancing T cell responses.

-Although these therapies have led to unprecedented successes, only a minority of patients benefit from these treatments.
-This highlights the need to identify new cells and molecules that could be exploited in next generation immunotherapies.
+Although these therapies have led to unprecedented successes, only a minority of patients benefit from these treatments, highlighting the need to identify new cells and molecules that could be exploited in next generation immunotherapies.
 Given the crucial role of innate immune responses in immunity, targeting these responses opens up new possibilities for tumor control.

 Hypothesis